slauger/check_netscaler/README.md

 ## Version 2.0 - Python Rewrite

-This is a complete Python rewrite of check_netscaler. **All 16 check commands are implemented** with 336 passing tests and full CI/CD integration.
+This is a complete Python rewrite of check_netscaler. **All 16 check commands are implemented** with 343 passing tests and full CI/CD integration.

 > **Looking for the stable Perl version (v1.x)?**
-> See the [master branch](../../tree/master) or tags < 2.0.0 for the legacy Perl implementation.
+> See tags < 2.0.0 for the legacy Perl implementation.

 ### Breaking Changes from v1.x